shravankumarvastrad/music-recommendation-system/README.md

-# Music-Recommendation-System-Using-Machin-Learning
+# Music-Recommendation-System-Using-Machine-Learning

 # Introduction
-A Music-Recommendation-System-Using-Machin-Learning (Python),Jupyter notebook and OpenCV
+A Music-Recommendation-System-Using-Machine-Learning (Python),Jupyter notebook and OpenCV

 # Dataset